Topeka Cemetery Regulations

 - Enclosures of any kind, such as fences, around a lot or grave.

 - Vases or memorabilia made of glass.

 - Shepherd’s hooks.

 Most items removed by staff from gravesites, except flowers, are taken to the office for storage and can be picked up there by the owner.

 The burial rights for cemetery spaces that were purchased and remain unused belong to the purchaser or his or her heirs.
 Without specific instructions to the contrary, rights pass from parent to child, with each child having equal rights.
-The cemetery reserves the right to declare spaces abandoned if there has been no activity for 50 years, or if documentation exists that no heirs remain.
+The cemetery reserves the right to declare spaces abandoned if there have been no burials or claims for 75 years, or if documentation exists that no heirs remain.